rwx222/ccimg/README.md

-# Create & Compress Images
+# Crop & Compress Images

 This project implements a minimal setup of Vite (`yarn create vite`), with React and TailwindCSS.